Medicare Supplement Open Enrollment Dates for 2017

 - If you or your spouse is working and you’re covered by an employer sponsored health plan, you qualify for a Special Enrollment Period.
 You can sign up for Medicare anytime, but your Special Enrollment Period ends 8 months after the employment or group health coverage ends.
 You won’t usually pay a late enrollment penalty during a Special Enrollment Period.

 Medigap plans are standardized insurance plans offered by private insurance companies to pay medical and hospital costs that Original Medicare does not cover.
 You must have Original Medicare to enroll.
-The six-month Medigap Open Enrollment Period begins on the first day of the month you’re 65 or older and enrolled in Medicare Part B. During this Medicare Supplement Open Enrollment Period, insurers cannot turn you down or charge you a higher rate because of preexisting health conditions.
+The six-month Medigap Open Enrollment Period for 2017 begins on the first day of the month you’re 65 or older and enrolled in Medicare Part B. During this Medicare Supplement Open Enrollment Period, insurers cannot turn you down or charge you a higher rate because of preexisting health conditions.
 If you don’t enroll during this initial period, you can still apply for coverage anytime, but you may be denied or may pay a higher premium because of your age or health history.

 Dates if I Want to Change my Medicare Coverage